-Sid scoffed, "Too bad I'm not one of your little bimbo sluts, Steve."
+Sid scoffed, "Too bad I'm not one of your little side pieces."

 Steve breathed out hard, his temper flaring.
 "Don't talk about my girl friend like that."

 Sid held in her laughter to keep things on a serious note.
-"No one even brought her up you meat head."
+"No one even brought her up."

 Mr. Gearson sighed and went on, "Anyway, like I was saying.
 We're having a discussion about As You like It.
 Who's the author again Steve?"
 He smiled mockingly at the buff quarterback.

 "Thank you.
 And what is it about Sydney?"
-He looked over at the miniature-sized version of a teenage girl.
+He looked over at the street punk of a teenage girl.

 Sid groaned and sat up in her chair and said in a bored tone, "Rosalind goes into a forest dressed up like man and falls for Orlando.
 Can I take a piss now?"